Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 #### The subject hierarchy plugin

-A convenient module in 3D&nbsp;Slicer is the Data module.
+A convenient module in 3D Slicer is the Data module.
 It brings all the different data types together under one roof and offers operations such as cloning, deleting, and renaming nodes that work regardless of the node type.
 The Data module uses the Subject Hierarchy, which is what we need to plug into so our new node type can be seen in and modified by the Data module.

 Files: